Myvizhi5/ENCODER8TO3DATAFLOW/README.md

 ![sceenshot](https://github.com/user-attachments/assets/12686442-175b-4e94-a13c-89930af1fff1)

 **RESULTS**
-THUS,the encoder 8 to 3 is studeid and verified
+THUS,the encoder 8 to 3 is studeid and verified.